Register For Our Mailing List

 Existing holders are grandfathered, and their main risk is legislative drift while the bill passes.
 Selling and rebuying now carries a hidden cost, because the replacement asset enters the new regime.
 Prospective buyers face a sharper fork: a new build keeps immediate deductibility, while an established dwelling carries the quarantine cost above, which belongs in the offer price.
 SMSF trustees should re-run their comparisons rather than rush, since a tax wedge is a poor sole basis for an asset allocation.
 And anyone with a negatively geared plan needs fresh cash flow modelling, because the refund that used to co-fund the shortfall now arrives at the end, not along the way.

 Quarantining changes the timing and destination of tax benefits.
 In leveraged investing, timing and destination are most of the game.
-The example investor loses no deduction on paper and roughly half its value in practice.
+The example investor loses no deduction on paper and roughly a quarter of its value in practice.
 It is a repricing of property investment, and the best-placed investors will be the ones who did the present-value arithmetic before the market did.

 Trevor Schmid has more than 20 years’ experience across superannuation, financial advice and member education.
 This article is general information only and does not consider any individual’s objectives, financial situation or needs.